baboleevan/hangul/README.md

 # Nanum Barun Gothic Web Fonts

-In October 2013, South Korea's biggist internet portal [Naver.com] has created 'Nanum Barun Gothic' font to celebrate 'Hangul Day' and encourage usage of hangul.
+In October 2013, South Korea's biggest internet portal [Naver.com][navermain] has created 'Nanum Barun Gothic' font to celebrate 'Hangul Day' and encourage usage of hangul.
 I created Nanum Barun Gothic to web fonts for my personal needs.
 Everyone is welcome to use this and sooner or later Google Web API are supporting Nanum Barun Gothic, I recommand use that instead of this.
 (But it dosen't mean do not use this.)